tytydraco/yessleep/out/Im_breaking_my_government_NDA_to_tell_you_about_Plum_Island.md

 My son Ned, died yesterday morning in a car crash.

-You might ask, Then why didn’t they just kill you?
+You might ask, then why didn’t they just kill you?

 There were 40 of us who worked there,and there are only 3 of us now.
 I checked with an actuary friend of mine, who told me that statistically that was off the charts.
 There was no reason that over three-quarters of us should be dead.